 Accept that you have lost the ability to control your mood.
-Accept that you have to accommodate your mood's whims.
+Accept that you have to accommodate your mood’s whims.
 You need energy to work and energy flows from your mood.
-When in a dark mood and working, attempt tasks that require the least creativity and imagination, such as processing receipts and organising books on the bookshelf.
+When in a dark mood and working, attempt tasks that require the least creativity and imagination, such as processing receipts and organizing books on the bookshelf.

 Either work and feel terrible or avoid work and feel good, but don’t let yourself avoid work while feeling terrible.
 If you simply can’t work, then focus on feeling better, and if you don’t know how to feel better, then find some significant, non-creative work and start doing it.1

 Focus on a single next action.
 Ruthlessly ignore the future.
 Nothing else matters right now.

 Go with your energy.2 Do what you feel like doing, even at the expense of something that you need to do.

 Accept that you will let some tasks become alarmingly urgent before you finally do them.
 Accept that you will probably fight fires.
 Feel the shame, then let it go.